andrew/ultimate-awesome/README.md

 - [awesome-cocos-creator](https://github.com/potato47/awesome-cocos-creator) - Cocos Creator 资源汇总.
 - [awesome-cancer-variant-databases](https://github.com/seandavi/awesome-cancer-variant-databases) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
-- [awesome-chemistry-datasets](https://github.com/kjappelbaum/awesome-chemistry-datasets) - Overview of datasets for ML in chemistry.
 - [awesome-crawler-cn](https://github.com/liinnux/awesome-crawler-cn) - 互联网爬虫，蜘蛛，数据采集器，网页解析器的汇总，因新技术不断发展，新框架层出不穷，此文会不断更新.
 - [awesome-weakly-supervised-semantic-segmentation-papers](https://github.com/pengtaojiang/awesome-weakly-supervised-semantic-segmentation-papers) - Recent weakly supervised semantic segmentation paper.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.